Vidal: Balearics

 There are extensive records from the early 16th century with the Vidal del Rafalet line, (Note: Rafalet being located in present-day Es Castell) members of which held municipal positions in Mahón between 1509 and 1679, including those of Sindico, Bayle and Amostazen.
 (Note: A Sindico was a member of the council of judges who also performed the everyday running of the Ayuntamiento, and a Bayle was analogous to a bailiff in the sense of overseeing a bailiwick (regions in the Catalan-speaking world could be described as Baylias, bailiwicks; see the modern term batlle).
 Though these offices held less power than that of the Governor (of the island), the Sindicos and Bayle of Mahón are known to have forced the Governor to back down on at least one occasion, despite threats of punishment, by showing he was subject to the rule of law and the matter had already been previously dismissed.

 Amostazen was defined as originating from the Arabic-Spanish term almotacén, equating to "judge of weights and measures" (i.e. an overseer of markets); as well as the officeholder title within the Balearic Islands, Amostazen could also refer to rules by which markets were organised in different towns on the islands.)
-In 1678, Francisco Vidal hijo de Antonio, a member of the line, was made a captain; his brother Juan was promoted to captain two days after Francisco retired, in recognition of the service of himself and his father, and had a more notable career in warfare and royal service.
+Various members were made captains during this time, having careers in warfare and royal service.
 Their line, vassals in Mahón, was still producing captains in 1724.
 Another Vidal line, from Alaior, also held high municipal positions there and produced captains in the 17th century, and the lines of two brothers, Don Juan and D. Domingo Vidal y Segui, were ennobled by Charles III in 1782.
 The name was very widespread: there was also a peasant farmer called Juan Vidal, recorded in the 17th century due to his bravery in capturing twelve Moors disembarking near Mahón.

+Modern Spain

+In the 18th century, Vidal was still a distinguished surname in Aragon, where one line from Magallón had privileges based on descent from a man named in a bull from Pope Clement VII.
+In 1994, Vidal was the joint-24th most common surname in Barcelona.
+As of 2014, there were reportedly over 500,000 people with the surname Vidal, making it the 1,019th most common in the world.
+As of 2016, the surname was proportionally most popular in Castellón and Lleida.

+By 1973, about a quarter of all modern Alfarrasí residents still had Vidal as their first surname.
+The municipality of Alfarrasí was subject to severe depopulation when the Kingdom of Valencia heavily implemented expulsion of the Moriscos in the early 17th century; by 1625, it was nearly completely depopulated due to the banishment of Arabs, with Vidals being among the families moving into the area afterwards.
+The population has not recovered.